Deltares/hydromt/docs/guides/advanced_user/data_types.rst

 - :ref:`Dataset <Dataset>`:  non-spatial n-dimensional data
 - :ref:`DataFrame <DataFrame>`: 2D tabular data

 Internally the RasterDataset, GeoDataset, and Dataset are represented by :py:class:`xarray.Dataset` objects, the GeoDataFrame by :py:class:`geopandas.GeoDataFrame`, and the DataFrame by :py:class:`pandas.DataFrame`.
 We use drivers, typically from third-party packages and sometimes wrapped in HydroMT functions, to parse many different file formats to this standardized internal data representation.

 .. note::

-    Please contact us through the issue list if you would like to add other drivers.
+  It is also possible to create your own driver.
+See at :ref:`Custom Driver<custom_driver>`

 .. _dimensions: